 France.
 Charentes.
 Allary cooperage.

-All along the roads that criss-cross the Cognac region, the locals - coopers, winegrowers and distillers - talk endlessly about eaux-de-vie and love to show off their skills.
+All along the roads that criss-cross the Cognac region, the locals - coopers, winegrowers, distillers - talk endlessly about eaux-de-vie and love to show off their skills.

 Cognac is aged exclusively in oak barrels.
 The ageing of the cognac depends on the selection of the wood used to assemble the barrel.
 The oak comes from the Tronçais, Limousin and Vosges forests.

-In the 1960s, the cooperage worked mainly for the Cognac region, supplying cognac producers with casks and barrels.
+In the 1960s, the cooperage worked mainly for the Cognac region, supplying cognac producers with barrels and casks.
 The 92-year-old founder, Roger Allary, takes us on a tour of his favourite viewpoint: "The Allary cooperage uses only top-quality oak staves (rectangular pieces of wood) to make the barrel.

 France.
 Charentes.
 Roger Allary, cooper in Archiac.